jm2126/jm2126.github.io/Task Star Website/README.md

 - Mark tasks as complete.
 - Mark tasks as priority.

 Task Star website wil utilise JavaScript, HTML, CSS in its implementation.
+Will be hosted using Github Pages.